markmnl/fmsg/standards/fmsg-id.md

 # fmsg Id Standard

-fmsg Id standard describes an API for a fmsg host to lookup the identity of a recipient to:
+fmsg Id standard describes an HTTP API for a fmsg host to lookup the identity of a recipient to:

 1. Verify the user indeed exists
 2. Check user is accepting messages